Ditlev Gothard Monrad: Career

 Following the war, a depressed and disillusioned Monrad emigrated to New Zealand.
 After sending his sons to Nelson and other districts of New Zealand to scout for land, he chose to settle in Palmerston North on the North Island of New Zealand.
 He bought 482 acre of land at Karere Block.
 He first lived in a small hut and then erected a timber house and started clearing bushland.
 He and his family farmed cows and sheep.

 Monrad helped the New Zealand Company to find suitable settlers from Scandinavia and helped many Danish immigrants find land to settle on, most notably in the area of Dannevirke.
-His work was disturbed by Māori who had been illegally robbed of their land, members of the Hauhau religion under Chief Titokowaru.
+His work was disturbed by Māori who had been illegally robbed of their land, members of the Hauhau religion under Chief Tītokowaru.
 Monrad buried his belongings and went with the family to Wellington and then went back to Denmark in 1869.
 His sons Viggo and Johannes later returned to Karere to become farmers.

 Before leaving New Zealand, he presented to New Zealand's Colonial Museum a collection of 600 woodcuts, etchings and engravings by European Old Masters, including Rembrandt, Hollar, Albrecht Dürer and van Dyck.
 They are now part of the collection at the Museum of New Zealand Te Papa Tongarewa where examples often feature in temporary exhibitions.
 Monrad Intermediate is a Palmerston North intermediate school named after Monrad.

 After his return, Monrad again became bishop of the Lolland-Falster diocese from 1871 until his death.
 He also again began became a member of parliament from 1882 to 1886.
 Now, he publicly promoted the original and more liberal 1849 constitution against the conservative revision of 1866.
 His sharp mind and sense of the public mood was still feared by his opponents.
 He also defended himself against condemnations for the 1864 defeat while he acknowledged that in hindsight a better result could have been achieved at the London Conference.

 Monrad published throughout most of his life on political and religious matters.
 His book from 1876 about prayer came in many reprints, is still cited and used in religious practice and was translated into five languages, including English.
 Monrad became one of the earliest and most outspoken Danish opponents of Darwin's new theories on evolution.